rage/mooc.fi/docs/database.md

 1. add new data source --> postgresql
 2. give a name to the source
-3.
+3. insert
     * `localhost` in host field,
     * `3306` in port field,
     * `postgres` in user field,
     * db_secret from earlier to the password field,
     * `postgres` in database field
-4. in Schemas-tab, check which dbs you want (probably certificates, exams, moocfi, quizzes1, 2 and 3, staging, maybe others based on usage)
+5. in Schemas-tab, check which dbs you want (probably certificates, exams, moocfi, quizzes1, 2 and 3, staging, maybe others based on usage)
-5. refresh the data source in the database explorer to see the databases
+6. refresh the data source in the database explorer to see the databases
-6. for `moocfi` database, set schema in console to `moocfi$production`
+7. for `moocfi` database, set schema in console to `moocfi$production`
     - You can save this on console/SQL file basis; needs to be set again for each new window, though: https://www.jetbrains.com/help/datagrip/schemas.html#save-a-search-path-between-ide-restarts

 Now you can run sql commands in console, test for example `select * from course;` and you should see courses listed in output window.